 I have two kids in Jack London this year.
 My oldest has been there since K he is in 5th grade now.
 4th Grade was hard on him but he still came out with flying colors.
 The teacher work really hard on making sure the kids understand what they are teaching.
 My daughter is in K this year.
 She has ADHD and her teacher is doing really good with her and she is patient.
 My niece started at Pocs this years and she really likes it.
 We have had a great experience at this school and my kids will stay here till high school.
 So far the only thing they don't like is the play ground teachers and school lunch.

 Jack London Elementary School is a public middle school in Santa Rosa.
-The principal of Jack London Elementary School is Jack Potter and can be contacted at email@example.com.
-368 students go to Jack London Elementary School and identify mostly as Asian, Multiracial, and Hispanic.
-33% of the Jack London Elementary School students have "limited English proficiency."
-40% of the 368 students here get reduced lunch prices.
+The principal of Jack London Elementary School is Jack Potter, whose e-mail is email@example.com.
+368 students attend Jack London Elementary School and are mostly Asian, Multiracial, and Hispanic.
+33% of the Jack London Elementary School students are "limited in English proficiency."
+40% of the 368 students here are paying reduced lunch prices.
 The student to teacher ratio at Jack London Elementary School is 21:1.
 Piner-Olivet Charter School is one of the nearest middle schools.